 “There’s something very simple that I’ve implemented in my classroom.
 I tell children that they can do what they set their minds to and I give them the opportunity to succeed.
 When I started in my classroom, all of the children were still eating with bibs on.
 I took away the bibs and I showed the children that they were able to get the spoon from the bowl to their mouths without spilling.
 I reminded them that they are big kids and they can do it.
 Within two weeks, those children were politely eating their food – no spills on their clothes, no spills on the table.
 They were able to do it, they just needed somebody to tell them they could.”

 Being able to help children and families is the compass that Melanie was searching for.
 “I’ve grown as a person, an individual, as a mother, and as a wife.
 I think that what I do contributes to the betterment of society.
 Not everybody learns the same way, so we just have to accept people as they are and move forward.”

-Though Melanie is now an accomplished educator with her own classroom, it took courage to say goodbye to the steady income of odd jobs and return to the school environment that once failed her.
+Though Melanie is now an accomplished Early Childhood Educator with her own classroom, it took courage to say goodbye to the steady income of odd jobs and return to the school environment that once failed her.
 Regardless, Melanie found the strength to pursue a career she knew she needed.

 “I found strength in my son, and then later in my daughter when she was born.
 I wanted to be successful for them.
 I’ve become an advocate for my own child, but also for people whose children have just been diagnosed with autism.
 It was a lot for me to take on, but I found strength and conviction in who I am, and that propelled me through life instead of giving up.”